Caroline Jones (politician): Brexit Party

 On 15 May 2019, Jones along with three other Assembly Members joined the Brexit Party.

 On 18 August 2020, Jones released a statement stating that she had quit the Brexit Party's Senedd Group to sit as an Independent member due to its newly adopted anti-devolution stance.
 On 4 September she announced that she would stand in the 2021 Senedd election as an independent candidate for the Bridgend constituency.

 Independent

 In mid October 2020 she formed a new group in the Senedd, the Independent Alliance for Reform, together with fellow MSs David Rowlands and Mandy Jones.

 At the 2021 Senedd election, Jones came fifth in Bridgend, polling 1,064 votes (3.6%).
 She received 2,747 (1.5%) list votes in South Wales West, placing her behind UKIP, who were also unsuccessful.

 Subsequent activity

 In 2023, Jones joined Reform UK, and was later announced as the party's candidate in Bridgend, ahead of the 2024 general election.
 She came in second place to Chris Elmore, beating the incumbent Conservatives into third place.

-She will be a Reform candidate for the Pen-y-bont Bro Morgannwg Senedd constituency at the next Senedd election.
+She was expected to be a Reform candidate for the Pen-y-bont Bro Morgannwg Senedd constituency at the 2026 Senedd election.
+But according to reports in Nation.Cymru Jones was only offered a third place in the Pontypridd Cynon Merthyr constituency which she turned down.